 Smoking With Amy Sparks

-Back in my Smokelong days, I was writing regularly.
-A group of us were joking about the cliches we were noticing in flash fiction submissions.
-It's just like movies and TV—if something gets popular, everyone wants to get a piece of the action.
-I think it was you, Tommy, who wished for a story that contained all of the cliches we were seeing.
+Back in my SmokeLong days, I was writing regularly.
+A group of us were joking about the clichés we were noticing in flash fiction submissions.
+It’s just like movies and TV—if something gets popular, everyone wants to get a piece of the action.
+I think it was you, Tommy, who wished for a story that contained all of the clichés we were seeing.
 Well, it was just like jumping straight to the Triple Dog Dare with me.
 I had to see what I could do.
 Since I started with satire, it felt right for me to put my tongue firmly in my cheek and go for it.

 Was it fun to write or did you find it challenging?

 Oh, it was fun, fun, fun!
 It was a blast to just go over the top and then keep adding to the pile.
-Flash fiction seems so imposing at times because of the word count, but this was as much fun as visiting an all you can eat buffet.
+Flash fiction seems so imposing at times because of the word count, but this was as much fun as visiting an all-you-can-eat buffet.
 I was amazed at how much I could cram into such a small space.